KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 | **Overhead Changes**          | Increased overhead with more features (e.g., complex indexing and groupby operations) | Focus on minimizing overhead while maintaining performance |
 | **Chunking Data**            | Supports chunking with functions like `pd.read_csv()` for large datasets | Requires manual implementation; typically works with whole arrays |

-Generally speaking numpy arrays and pandas datframes are used for very different things, but there is cross functionality.
-Ultimately it depends on the data and what kinds of operations you wantto use it for.
+Generally speaking 'NumPy' arrays and 'pandas' dataframes are used for very different things, but there is cross functionality.
+Ultimately it depends on the data and what kinds of operations you want to use it for.

-## The Same Data in Pandas and Numpy
+## The Same Data in 'pandas' and 'NumPy'

 **Gene Sequence Length Data (Different Data Types)**

-**Using Pandas**
+**Using 'pandas'**

 ```
 import pandas as pd